AngleProtocol/merkl-docs/distribute-with-merkl/types-of-campaign/lending-borrowing-incentivization-campaign-on-silo.md

 * You will then be redirected to this page (see screenshot above), where you will need to fill out the following information:

-**Distribution Details**:
+**Distribution Details:**

-* **Total Rewards**: Enter the total amount of rewards to be distributed.
+* **Total Rewards:** Enter the total amount of rewards to be distributed.
 Keep in mind that a 3% maintenance fee is applied.
-* **Duration**: Set the start and end dates for the campaign.
+* **Duration:** Set the start and end dates for the campaign.
-* **Min Rewards/Hour**: Ensure your distribution per hour is above the minimum rewards per hour.
+* **Min Rewards/Hour:** Ensure your distribution per hour is above the minimum rewards per hour.
 The Min Rewards/Hour is set at $1 per hour.

-**Silo Asset Selection**:
+**Silo Asset Selection:**

-* **Chain**: Choose the blockchain network (Ethereum, Arbitrum, Optimism, etc.) where the campaign will be conducted.
+* **Chain:** Choose the blockchain network (Ethereum, Arbitrum, Optimism, etc.) where the campaign will be conducted.
 Note that the chain on which the campaign runs can be different from the chain on which you reward users.
-* **Usage**: Select the specific usage for your Silo campaign (Deposit, Protected Deposit, or Debt)
+* **Usage:** Select the specific usage for your Silo campaign (Deposit, Protected Deposit, or Debt)
-* **Version**: Choose the version of Silo (Silo Legacy, or Silo Llama)
+* **Version:** Choose the version of Silo (Silo Legacy, or Silo Llama)
-* **Asset**: Select the asset to incentivize from the dropdown menu or enter the asset address manually.
+* **Asset:** Select the asset to incentivize from the dropdown menu or enter the asset address manually.

-**Markets Configuration**:
+**Markets Configuration:**

 * Enable the markets where depositing or borrowing the asset will be incentivized. **Ideally, only one market should be enabled.**